CWO-Stanley/CWO-Chameleon/README.md

 - Anope Services running on MySQL and at least 1 encryption module has to be enabled
 - Anope XMLRPC module and XMLRPC-main has to be enabled and working!
 - lightIRC webcam module license
-- Self hosted Jitsi-Meet for KiwiIRC conference
+- Self hosted Jitsi-Meet for KiwiIRC conference or use jitsi-meet's public server
 - Some license's for web radioplayers
 - Red5 RTPM server for webcam via LightIRC (License needed)
 - Gravatar plugin/server wich is connected to Anope Services